Nnamdi60/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execution permission to the owner group and users
+Write a script that sets the permission to the file hello